 Program Tuition, Acceptance & Enrollment

 - Tuition for the Meditation Teacher Academy is $2595 plus $150 materials fee (through May 31.
 After June 1, the tuition increases to $2995.)
 Tuition does not include meals, transportation, or accommodations.

-- Pay the Tuition in its entirety at the time of Enrollment and receive a 5% discount.
+- Students who pay the tuition in its entirety at the time of Enrollment receive a 5% discount.

-- A payment plan is also offered: the 1st payment due is 50% of the Tuition plus the $150 materials fee, and the 2nd payment is the remaining 50% of the Tuition, due and payable at least 60 days in advance of the Intensive.
+- An optional installment plan is available: the 1st payment due is 50% of the Tuition plus the $150 materials fee, and the 2nd payment is the remaining 50% of the Tuition, due and payable at least 60 days in advance of the Teacher Intensive.

-- Once you are officially enrolled, you will be sent the Distance Learning & Personal Practice Course package with your 10 books, CDs, 100+ page study guide, training schedule, and all access to the private online training sites and 10 teleseminars.
+- Once you are officially enrolled, you will be sent the Meditation Foundation Course home study package with 9 books, a CD, a 100+ page study guide, training schedule, and all access to the private online training sites and schedule for the ten teleseminars.

-- After you successfully complete the Distance Learning & Personal Practice Course you are eligible to attend the Intensive.
-You must reconfirm your dates of attendance and be paid in full at least 60 days
+- After successfully completing the Meditation Foundation Course, you'll be ready to attend the Teacher Training Intensive.
+You must reconfirm the dates of your planned attendance and be paid in full at least 60 days

 prior to attending.